CatenaTools/documentation/Writerside/topics/Quickstart-Up-And-Running.md

 # Quickstart: Running Your Game With Catena

 In this quickstart guide we will walk through how to set up and run your game on your own infrastructure using Catena Tools.
-Through this guide you will set up a Catena Backend, basic Fleet Manager, and a Game Client and Game server.
-This is a __Static Fleet Management Solution.__ This means you will have to manually add servers.
+Through this guide you will set up a backend, basic fleet manager, along with a game client and game server.
+This is a __Static Fleet Management Solution.__
+This means you will have to manually provision servers, but they will report themselves to the backend.

 > This tutorial will use the following Catena Components to support a Multiplayer Workflow.
 >   * [Match Broker](Match-Broker.md)